-Bulgaria: Gas price drop approved by energy regulator12.
-July 2016. / SEE Energy News
+Bulgaria: Gas price drop approved by energy regulator, SEE Energy News

 Bulgarian Commission for Energy and Water Regulation (KEVR) has approved the natural gas price drop of 9.97 % in the third quarter of 2016, proposed by state-owned gas company Bulgargaz.